vladfeigin/llm-agents-evaluation/README.md

 `context` is the background information related to the question, serving as the ground-truth for the model to generate an accurate answer.

+Test data sets are typically constructed as JSONL files, with each line being an independent JSON describing one conversation turn.

 Example:

 ```json